compose-network/contracts/L2/GETTING_STARTED.md

 - **Mailbox**: For native rollups within the Compose network
 - **StagedMailbox**: For external rollups outside the Compose network (requires coordinator pre-population)

 Both are deployed by default.
-See [Cross-Domain Composability Protocol](../cross_domain_protocol.md) for details.
+See the L2 README for more details on cross-domain composability.

 ## Prerequisites